 The City of Lancaster administers a Lead-Based Paint program that can assist eligible homeowners with reducing and/or abating lead hazards in their properties.
 This program has also been expanded to include rental properties.
-The City of

-Lancaster was a subrecipient of Lawrence County, PA, who received Lead-Based Paint Hazard control funds from HUD.
-These funds allowed the City to address lead paint hazards in eligible owner-occupied properties.
-During 2016, the City was awarded a Lead-Based Paint Hazard Control (LBPHC) grant that has allowed the City to expand their lead paint program to address hazards in rental housing through 2019.
+The City of Lancaster was a recipient of Lawrence County, PA, who received Lead-Based Paint Hazard control funds from HUD.
+Additionally, the City was recently awarded 9.7 million in Lead Hazard Reduction and Health Homes dollars, complemented with matching CDBG funds that over the course of five years will remediate lead hazards for 710 units in the highest need census tracts in the City of Lancaster.
+These funds allowed the City to address lead paint hazards in eligible properties.
 CDBG funds have and will be used as a match for these grants.